EduardoVernier/dynamic-projections/README.md

 ```

 ## Computing the metrics
 The code for the metrics is located in a notebook called `template.ipynb`.
 For each dataset we use a tool called Papermill to instantiate a new notebook from the template.
-The two parameters that are needed are the output notebook (remember to change name to dataset_id) and the list of output/projection files we want to analyse.
+The two parameters that are needed are the output notebook path (remember to change name to dataset_id) and the list of output/projection files we want to analyse.
 This is the code that generates the analysis for the gaussians dataset:
 ```
-papermill ./Metrics/template.ipynb ./Metrics/gaussians.ipynb -p projection_paths './Output/gaussians-AE_10f_10f_2f_20ep.csv ./Output/gaussians-AE_10f_2f_20ep.csv ./Output/gaussians-dtsne_70p_0-1l.csv ./Output/gaussians-pca_s1.csv ./Output/gaussians-pca_s4.csv ./Output/gaussians-tsne_s1_70p.csv ./Output/gaussians-tsne_s4_70p.csv'
+papermill ./Metrics/template.ipynb ./Metrics/gaussians.ipynb --log-output -p projection_paths './Output/gaussians-AE_10f_10f_2f_20ep.csv ./Output/gaussians-AE_10f_2f_20ep.csv ./Output/gaussians-dtsne_70p_0-1l.csv ./Output/gaussians-pca_s1.csv ./Output/gaussians-pca_s4.csv ./Output/gaussians-tsne_s1_70p.csv ./Output/gaussians-tsne_s4_70p.csv'
 ```
-This took 11 min in my notebook.
 The results are written in a csv file that goes into the `./Metrics/Results` directory.
+To check the (tqdm) progress see the `log_<dataset_id>` file in real time.

 ## Plotting the results